Russian film crew in orbit to make first movie in space

 NASA confirmed last year that it was in talks with Cruise about filming on the International Space Station with SpaceX providing the lift.
 In May 2020, it was reported that Cruise was developing the project alongside director Doug Liman, Elon Musk and NASA.

-Last month, representatives for SpaceX's first privately chartered flight said the actor took part in a call with the four space tourists who orbited more than 585 kilometres (360 miles) high.
+Last month, representatives for SpaceX's first privately chartered flight said the actor took part in a call with the four space tourists who orbited more than 585 kilometers (360 miles) high.

 Liman told the AP that he was approached for the "impossible" mission by producer P. J. van Sandwijk who asked him simply if he wanted to shoot a movie in outer space.
 Details have been largely kept under wraps and no updates have been provided on the status recently, but as of January Liman said they were forging ahead.